fixie-ai/ai-jsx/packages/docs/docs/tutorial/part2.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Tutorial Part 2 - Progressive Rendering
+# Tutorial Part 2 - Progressive rendering

 Let's look at a slightly more complex example, which uses the `<Inline>` component to progressively render the result of the LLM invocation as it is generated.
 This